-What Is Management Liability Insurance?
+What Is D&O Insurance and Management Liability Insurance?

 As the director or officer of a private company, you may assume your position is relatively low risk compared to the executive management at a public company, which is subject to heavy securities regulation.